calhall/BlackWatch/README.md

 ### Testing Setup

+Firstly open a new terminal and navigate to the BlackWatch project folder.
+Once there activate the virtual environment by sourcing the recently created `env/bin/activate` - the virtual environment we have previously created.
 To ensure everything has been set up correctly navigate to the sampleApplications directory within the BlackWatch project and run the `clientGenerator.py` file.
 This should populate the web interface with some sample data.